What happens to HELOCs if home values fall?

 Disadvantages of HELOC loans

-However, even the best HELOC rates have a few downsides, as well.
+However, HELOCS do have their downsides.
 Some of the biggest disadvantages include:

-- Rates are typically variable, so they can rise.
+- HELOC rates are typically variable, so they can rise, increasing your monthly payments.

 - Like home equity loans, HELOCs require you to use your house as collateral, putting it at risk of foreclosure if you default.

-- There’s the temptation to overspend during the draw period (when you’re making interest-only payments).
+- There’s the temptation to overspend during the draw period and make interest-only payments — leading to a big jump in your monthly bill when the repayment period begins.

 How homeowners can cope with HELOC changes

-HELOCs remain a favorable way to pay for home renovations — they’re certainly a better play than running up credit card debt — but be aware of trends in residential real estate, especially in your local market.
-If you’re using a HELOC to borrow against your home’s equity, a significant decline in home values could cause your lender to reduce or freeze your line — as some homeowners learned during the Great Recession.
+HELOCs remain a favorable way to pay for home remodels or repairs — they’re certainly a better play than running up credit card debt — but be aware of trends in residential real estate, especially in your local market.
+If you’re using a HELOC to borrow against your home’s equity, a significant decline in home values could cause your lender to reduce your line or freeze it — as some homeowners learned during the Great Recession.

 It’s not as likely to happen nowadays.
 “Lenders have built in a bigger margin of safety, often requiring homeowners to retain a 10 percent to 20 percent equity stake,” says Greg McBride, Bankrate’s chief financial analyst.
 “But if home prices have a sustained slide, they’ll be quick to cut or freeze home equity lines as we saw in 2008.”